sudan94/chat-pdf-hugginface/README.md

 pip install -r requirements.txt
 ```

 4. You will need a HUGGINGFACEHUB_API_TOKEN for this next step.
 To obtain one for free, got to https://huggingface.co/ and Sign Up for a free account.
 Then, go to Settings > Access Tokens.
 Create a New token.
 Then, create a file in this directory, name is `.env` and enter `HUGGINGFACEHUB_API_TOKEN = "token"`,  replacing `token` with your User Access Token.
 Save the `.env` file.
+The `.gitignore` file will ignore the `.env` for git operation.

 ## Running the Project